suganthiyesu/Week-1-mini-project-Space-Explorer-using-NASA-APOD-API/README.md

 # Week-1-mini-project-Space-Explorer-using-NASA-APOD-API
 # 🌌 Space Explorer

 A simple web app that uses **NASA's Astronomy Picture of the Day (APOD) API** to explore space images and information.
-This is my **Week 1 mini-project** for practicing HTML, CSS, and JavaScript.

 ## 🚀 Features
 - Fetches daily space images from NASA APOD API.